justinethier/cyclone/docs/Garbage-Collector.md

 # Looking Ahead

-Motivations:
+The garbage collector is by far the most complex component of Cyclone.
+The primary motivations in developing it were to:

 - Extend baker's approach to support multiple mutators
 - Position to potentially support state of the art GC's built on top of DLG (Stopless, Chicken, Clover)

-Limitations or potential issues:
+Limitations or potential issues with the current implementation:

 - Heap memory fragmentation has not been addressed and could be an issue for long-running programs.
 Traditionally a compaction process is used to defragment a heap.
 An alternative strategy has also been suggested by Pizlo: